tamouse/gatsby-recipes.tamouse.org/README.md

 in the repo: <https://github.com/gatsbyjs/gatsby/search?utf8=%E2%9C%93&q=fragment&type=>.
 This doesn't quite provide me with enough information yet, but eventually.

+#### 02:32

+After hacking around, I arrived at a very workable solution.
+The fragment is built upon the Root query, so I can use the filter option in the allFile fragment in `src/components/recipe_fragment.js`.
+Pretty cool.
+The component is being used for both the front page and the sidebar nav.

 ### 2017-11-21 07:27

 Figuring out how to make a full-height, side-by-side layout (typical